 As a labor compliance officer and program manager for several of DSI’s clients, Ms. Creech has assured that prevailing wages were paid, and clients were compliant with their labor compliance programs.
-Ms. Creech currently serves on the management teams of several major projects covered by a PLA and labor compliance program.
+Ms. Creech currently serves on the management teams of several major projects covered by PLAs and labor compliance programs.

 Ms. Creech holds a Bachelor of Science degree in Business Administration from Wichita State University.

 In both the public and private sectors, Mr. Dillard has extensive experience in minority business development and labor relations, working with both public agencies and major contracting and engineering companies.